ur5us/insomnia.rest/site/content/blog/insomnia-5.0.md

 ## OAuth 2.0, Digest, and NTLM Authentication &#128272;

-OAuth 2.0 is an extremely popular authentication mechanism, meaning Insomnia can now easily interact with many popular APIs like Github, Dropbox, Facebook, and Google.
+OAuth 2.0 is an extremely popular authentication mechanism, meaning Insomnia can now easily interact with many popular APIs like GitHub, Dropbox, Facebook, and Google.
 Simply fill out a few OAuth 2.0 parameters and Insomnia will take care of user authentication, generation of the `Authorization` header, and renewing refresh tokens when needed.